WalletConnect/walletconnect-docs/docs/kotlin/sign/wallet-usage.md

 SignClient.update(updateParams) { error -> /*callback for error while sending session update*/ }
 ```

-To update a session with namespaces, submit a `Sing.Params.Update` object with the session's topic and namespaces to update session with
+To update a session with namespaces, use `SignClient.Update` to submit a `Sign.Params.Update` object with the session's topic and updated namespace objects (i.e. adding requesting new methods or events, new accounts on authorized chains, or authorizing new chainIds within a multi-chain namespace).
-to `SignClient.Update`.

 #